postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/deploying-an-api/deploying-an-api-apigee.md

 ## Viewing Apigee X deployments

 After connecting to Apigee X, you can view the deployment status and history for your API schemas in Postman.
-Select **APIs** in the left sidebar, select an API and version, and then select the **Deployments** tab.
+Select **APIs** in the sidebar, select an API and version, and then select the **Deployments** tab.

 * For your API proxy, you can view the latest revision, source, creation date, and date last updated.
 * For each proxy endpoint, you can view the name and base paths.